TuffDev/EDD_Final_Project/README.md

 # EDD_Final_Project
-Web based mapping application that takes input from IoT devices and factors information into an A-start algorithm to calculate the shortest route.
+Web based mapping application that takes input from IoT devices and factors information into an A-star algorithm to calculate the shortest route.